Reduce and Relocate Volume Groups on Oracle Linux

 Introduction

-Logical Volume Management allows for removing unused physical volumes (PVs) and for the moving of an entire volume group (VGs).
+Logical Volume Management allows for removing unused physical volumes (PVs) and moving an entire volume group (VGs).
 The removal of a PV shrinks the overall size of the VG.

 This tutorial will work with the Oracle Linux Volume Manager utilities to shrink a volume group by removing a physical volume and then transferring the volume group to another system.